zephyrbarnes/piethag/README.md

 - `acc:0100`: Accumulation register.
 This register is used to accumulate the results of computations.
 In a compiler, it could be used to store the result of evaluating an expression.

-- `idx:0101`: The 'index' register.
+- `idx:0101`: The Index register.
 This register is typically used to store an index into an array or a string.
 In a compiler, it could be used to store the current position in a string or the index of the current element in an array.